MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 If the target where you want to run your job is missing from the available target list, you likely need to update to the latest version of the [Quantum Development Kit (Visual Studio 2022)](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) or [Quantum Development Kit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).
 For more information, see [Update the QDK](xref:microsoft.quantum.update-qdk).

 > [!NOTE]
 > The deprecation of the Toshiba optimization target is effective as of November 6, 2023.
-After that date, only previous Toshiba customers will be able to continue using Toshiba target until full deprecation in **February 6, 2024**.
+After that date, only previous Toshiba customers will be able to continue using Toshiba target until full deprecation on **February 6, 2024**.

 ### Issue: Local Resources Estimator is missing